-OHE generates MISP payment rosters for each institution showing payment dates and amounts.
+OHE generates MISP award and payment rosters that include payment dates and amounts.
 These rosters may be viewed online.
 OHE sends MISP funds via EFT to each institution with an approved payment roster.
 Institutions may not retain any excess cash for any reason unless its request is approved by the OHE program manager (e.g. hold unused fall term funds for spring term use).